 In addition to medication management, helping client's increase mindful awareness of their moment-to-moment thoughts, feelings, and internal sensations, as well as deviations, is key to successfully managing the bipolar experience.
 Using a variety of DBT and ACT skills, I can help you overcome the overwhelm with effective skills-based coping and support.
 Commonly, many people working with bipolar symptoms also have significant trauma histories that we can also address with EMDR and IFS therapy.

 Anxiety is felt as strong and often unnerving physical sensations when our brain’s threat detection system is triggered in the presence of a real or perceived threat through activation of the sympathetic nervous system.
-Anxiety can also be triggered by many other factors.
-When left untreated, it can lead to experiential avoidance and cognitive fusion—two leading causes of poor mental health.
-Together we can help identify the root cause and heal your anxiety.
+Most anxiety disorders are driven by fear-based thoughts triggered by perceived threats that stem from unprocessed psychological and emotional injury.
+EMDR and IFS can heal anxiety, often within the first few sessions.